macchiato-framework/macchiato-async/README.md

 All the things!
 This is just a rough draft and the API might change.

+- [ ] I'm currently looking at async/wait on Node 7.
+We might want to use that instead of wrapping a custom library.
+- [ ] Likely renaming the library to macchiato/async, since we may end up doing multiple implementations under the same library.

+Also, once the API settles:

 - We have some initial tests, expanding the test cases would be nice.
 - More documentation

 # License